LiBiyue/MAST-GNN/MAST-GNN/README.md

 # MAST-GNN

-The project is a Pytorch implementation of MAST-GNN proposed in the paper “XXXX”.
+The project is a Pytorch implementation of MAST-GNN proposed in the paper “MAST-GNN: A Multimodal Adaptive Spatio-Temporal Graph Neural Network for Airspace Complexity Prediction”.

 The paper can be visited at XXXXXX